ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-ProgrammingBestPractices.md

 > 4. Reflect on the results
 {: .checklist}

 The first step for approaching problem solving requires us to break down the problem before we can begin creating a solution plan.

+> ## Checklist
+>
-There are a few techniques we can use to help break down a problem before coding:
+> There are a few techniques we can use to help break down a problem before coding.
+>

-1. Determine the inputs
+> 1. Determine the inputs
-2. Determine the outputs
+> 2. Determine the outputs
-3. Test a simple example
+> 3. Test a simple example
-4. Test a complex example
+> 4. Test a complex example
+{: .checklist}

 Now, let's put these steps into practice.
 Keep in mind that the number of steps a task or problem is broken into may depend on the skills of the intended user or available tools.